PaulBradley/msc/README.md

 to an already comprehensive dictionary of English words.

 `msc` was originally developed to passively spell check care plans as the data was pulled into a Discharge Summary Document.

-The `msc` API is being developed to offer a free-to-use spell checker system which will be hosted on AWS as a [Lambda Function URL](https://docs.aws.amazon.com/lambda/latest/dg/urls-invocation.html).
+The `msc` API offers a free-to-use spell checker system which will be hosted on AWS as a [Lambda Function URL](https://docs.aws.amazon.com/lambda/latest/dg/urls-invocation.html).

 Clinical systems will be able to pass text to the `msc` API and get a list of misspellings returned as `JSON`, along with a list of suggested replacements.